spences10/blog.scottspence.me/posts/2018/2018-12-31-job-hunt-dev-project/index.md

 let's get this out there to start with.
 I think technical recruitment is fucked!
 It has been for a long while.

-Let's call it job hunting/talent finding fatigue, as we as developers have fatigues in other areas, but this isn't one of our own making.
+> Let's call it job hunting/talent finding fatigue, as we as
+> developers have fatigues in other areas, this isn't one of our own
+> making.

-Starting out your job hunt getting your CV out there will generate a lot of calls where the most irrelevant keyword on your CV will generate unwanted calls from what at times appear to be desperate recruiters.
+Starting out your job hunt and getting your CV out there will generate a lot of calls where the most irrelevant keyword on your CV will generate unwanted calls from what at times appear to be desperate recruiters.

 > Urgent position to fill: Team Lead, 6+ year experience - immediate
 > start £900 a day

 Ok, that's a bit harsh! it's the truth, Ruth!
+It all sounds a bit cliché now.

-Being a developer you begin to notice patterns with each call you get, the same questions get asked over and over.
-Also as a developer you want to keep things [DRY] to save yourself (and the recruiter) a bit of time.
+Being a developer I begin to notice patterns with each call I got, the same questions kept get asked over and over.
+Also as a developer I want to keep things [DRY] to save myself (and the recruiter) a bit of time.

+faq

-making a site, this is more for prospective employers rather than recruiters and although the majority of them will talk to you as though they are the ones considering you for the role they're only the first stage in what can be a quite lengthy process.
+making a site, this is more for prospective employers rather than recruiters and although the majority of them will talk to you as though they are the ones considering you for the role they're only the first stage in what can be a quite lengthy and ultimately fruitless process.

 making a cv, I went to the effort to make a basic site using my favourite tech stack [teh JAMStack behbeh!]